GovTechSG/techpass-user-docs/docs/support.md

 ### Public Officer Only
 #### Step 1
-Please contact WOG administrator to reset your MFA (to confirm this step!!!!)
+Please contact WOG AAD tech support to help reset your mfa.

 #### Step 2
 Please send in a service request to revoke your current MFA using this [form](https://go.gov.sg/techpass-sr).